AMC V8 engine: 287

 The 250 engine was discontinued in 1961.
-A V8 engine was not offered in the Rambler models with the exception of the 327, which was only available in the top-of-the-line Ambassador.
+A V8 engine was not offered on Rambler models, except for the 327, which was available only on the top-of-the-line Ambassador series.

-Dealers complained, so the 287 CID V8. was introduced in mid-model year 1963 as an option for the "mid-size" Rambler.
+Dealers complained about the lack of V8 engine, so the 287 CID V8 was introduced in mid-model year 1963 as an option for the "mid-size" Rambler.
 Like the 327, it uses hydraulic valve lifters.
-Only two-barrel models were produced, there were no four-barrel options from the factory for the 287 as this was the economy model V8.
+Only two-barrel versions were produced, there were no four-barrel options from the factory for the 287 because this was the positioned as the economy V8.
 The 287 engine was produced through the 1966 model year.